Rinat Akhmetov

-Rinat Leonidovych Akhmetov (born on 21 September 1966) is a Ukrainian billionaire and businessman.
-He is the founder and president of System Capital Management (SCM), and is the wealthiest man in Ukraine.
-As of January 2023, he was listed as the 639th richest person in the world with an estimated net worth of US$5.7 billion.
+Rinat Leonidovych Akhmetov (born 21 September 1966) is a Ukrainian billionaire and businessman.
+He is the founder and president of international investment group System Capital Management (SCM), and is the wealthiest man in Ukraine.
+Akhmetov is the owner and president of the Ukrainian football club FC Shakhtar Donetsk.
+As of July 2025, he was listed as the 390th richest person in the world with an estimated net worth of US$7.9 billion.
+Since 2014, the Rinat Akhmetov Foundation has provided 13 million food kits to the residents of Ukraine, and aid has reached more than 18 million people.

+SCM businesses, the Rinat Akhmetov Foundation, and Shakhtar Football Club have collectively provided $315 million (UAH 11.3 billion) to aid the country, its military, and civilians during three years of war.

+As of October 2025, sum of aid makes more than $350 million.

-Akhmetov is the owner and president of the Ukrainian football club Shakhtar Donetsk.
-From 2006–2007 and 2007–2012, Akhmetov was a member of the Ukrainian Verkhovna Rada (parliament) for the Party of Regions.
+From 2006 to 2007 and 2007–2012, Akhmetov was a member of the Ukrainian Verkhovna Rada (parliament) for the Party of Regions.
+Later, in a comment to Radio Svoboda, he again called his move into politics a mistake: “And I have no intention of making the same mistake twice”.

 Early life

 Rinat Akhmetov was born in Donetsk, Ukrainian SSR, to a working-class family.
 He is an ethnic Volga Tatar and a practicing Sunni Muslim.
-His father, Leonid Akhmetov was a coal-miner.
-His mother, Nyakiya Nasredinovna, was a shop assistant.
+His father, Leonid Akhmetov, was a coal miner.
+His mother, Nyakiya Nasredynivna, was a shop assistant.

-Akhmetov had an older brother, Igor, who also worked as a coal miner but had to resign due to work-related health complications.
-Igor died on 24 January 2021.
+Akhmetov had an older brother, Ihor, who also worked as a coal miner but had to resign due to work-related health complications.
+Ihor died on 24 January 2021.

 Akhmetov earned a bachelor's degree in economics from Donetsk National University in 2001.

+Akhmetov is married to Lilia Smirnova.
+They have two children.